the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/HTMLComponent_Object.md

 # HTMLComponent Object

+## Description

-An HTMLComponent is an HTMLElement with, usually, child elements, added behavior and CSS.
+An HTMLElement with added content, behavior and CSS.

+## Commentary

-Therefore, any methods or properties of HTMLElement will with work with components.
+As a component is an HTMLElement, any methods or properties of HTMLElement will work with components.

 Components may be extremely complex, like the DataGrid component, or fairly simple like the Button component.